CircuitSetup/Flux-Capacitor_backup/README.md

 Using this configuration enables the FC to receive notifications about time travel and alarm wirelessly, and to query the TCD for data.

-In this setup, in order to access the FC's Config Portal, connect your hand held or computer to the TCD's AP ("TCD-AP"), and direct your browser to http://flux.local ; if that does not work, go to the TCD's keypad menu, press ENTER until "BTTFN CLIENTS" is shown, hold ENTER, and look for the FC's IP address there; then direct your browser to that IP by using the URL http://a.b.c.d (a-d being the IP address displayed on the TCD display).
+In this setup, in order to access the FC's Config Portal, connect your hand held or computer to the TCD's WiFi access point ("TCD-AP"), and direct your browser to http://flux.local ; if that does not work, go to the TCD's keypad menu, press ENTER until "BTTFN CLIENTS" is shown, hold ENTER, and look for the FC's IP address there; then direct your browser to that IP by using the URL http://a.b.c.d (a-d being the IP address displayed on the TCD display).

 ### The Config Portal

 The Config Portal is accessible exclusively through WiFi.
 As outlined above, if the device is not connected to a WiFi network, it creates its own WiFi network (named "FC-AP"), to which your WiFi-enabled hand held device or computer first needs to connect in order to access the Config Portal.

-If the operating system on your handheld or computer supports Bonjour (or "mDNS"), you can connect to the Config Portal by directing your browser to http://flux.local. (mDNS is supported on Windows 10 version TH2 (1511) [other sources say 1703] and later, Android 13 and later, MacOS, iOS)
+If the operating system on your handheld or computer supports Bonjour (a.k.a. "mDNS"), you can connect to the Config Portal by directing your browser to http://flux.local . (mDNS is supported on Windows 10 version TH2 (1511) [other sources say 1703] and later, Android 13 and later, MacOS, iOS)

 If that fails, the way to connect to the Config Portal depends on whether the device is in access point mode or not.
 - If it is in access point mode (and your handheld/computer is connected to the WiFi network "FC-AP"), navigate your browser to http://192.168.4.1